Metaswitch/chef/docs/knife_commands.md

 # Modifying a deployment

-To create a deployment, run:
+To create or resize a deployment, run:

     knife deployment resize -E <env>